 When you carry a mental health diagnosis, you are in almost constant fear of relapsing.
-Whether you have a chronic long standing condition, or are suffering from a new diagnosis, the fear of symptoms re-activating, or worsening, is real problem for those of us that suffer from mental illness.
-Most of ask ourselves everyday: 1) Will I always be like this?; 2) What if this happens again?; or even, 3) How do I know I am truly recovered?
-These are all totally normal questions to ask ourselves, wonder about, and feel scared if our worst fears become a reality.
+Whether you have a chronic long-standing condition or are suffering from a new diagnosis, the fear of symptoms re-activating, or worsening, is a real problem for those of us that suffer from mental illness.

 Most of us ask ourselves every day: ‘Will I always be like this?’
 ‘What if this happens again?’ or even: ‘How do I know I am truly recovered?’
 These are all totally normal questions to ask ourselves, wonder about, and feel scared if our worst fears should become a reality.

 The truth is though, we are in just about complete control over our mental health.
 Despite what some people believe, our mental health is in our own hands.
 What I am saying is that surely there are some environmental, biological, genetic, and parental contributing factors to how we feel and what we think, but are these markers the only indicators which tell how we measure our own health?

 The answer is, probably not.
 In fact, these contributing factors are just that.
 So, in the event of your life circumstances being particularly limited and if you feel restricted in your capacity to maintain good mental health, think again.

 Self-determination, our drive, and the very mobility needed to work on ourselves and harbour enough self-awareness to realise our own strengths, as well as limitations, comes from within.
 Sure, some of us are put in impossible situations, born into poverty, victimised, abused, and maltreated.
 But even in these circumstances, there are those that rediscover resilience and make it, despite the seemingly desperate nature of their problems.